-We frequently get asked: “Why does database performance matter?”
+“Why does database performance matter?”
 “What is the business value of database speed?”
+“Why should I care about the performance of a database?”

 As a developer, it seems clear that database performance matters.
 At the very least, a fast database that gives you out-of-the-box speed saves time and nerves during development.
-Any piece of the tech stack that works superfast makes a developer’s job easier.
+Any piece of the tech stack that works super-fast makes a developer’s job easier.
 But there is more to it.
-And in the following, we will reason why and how database performance impacts businesses to hopefully inspire ideas on how to quantify this for your business case.
+Learn, why and how database performance impacts business value and get ideas on how to quantify this for your business case.

 Data should be available when need where needed